nydailynews/style/README.md

 #### Function & class names

+Class names are the exception to the use underscore rule of naming things.
+Make class names camel case.

 #### Constant names

 Constants act like a variable but once a constant is set it doesn't change.
 Often these are used as environment vars used to configure a particular app on a particular server / computer.
 Constants have an explicit place in PHP and environment vars have a defined place in the shell ([more about environment vars and the shell here](https://github.com/Idnan/bash-guide#a-export)), and this ALLCAPS style can be used in Python and Javascript with no side effects.